-Project Status

-- o Design: 60% complete (preliminary design with Plans to ROW completed in 2006); Right-of-Way Preservation Funding Agreements are in place.
-No funding identified or obligated for final design at this time. - o Right of Way: A total of 1,334 Acres of right of way is needed at an estimated cost of \$50 million.
-KDOT has acquired 356 acres (26.7%) of right of way needed for project and expended \$19.7M to acquire it. - Corridor Protection: Sedgwick County and the City of Wichita established a protective overlay in the zoning code in 2007 that protects right of way in the proposed route by providing notice when development is about to occur.
-The notice triggers an analysis by KDOT to determine if immediate steps should be taken to acquire the right of way. - Funding Sources: KDOT, Sedgwick County, Goddard and Maize are in their fourth 5-year partnership agreement (spanning 2006 to 2025) to provide funding to purchase right of way for the project.
-Wichita also participated in the initial 5-year agreement. - o Environmental Clearance was received in 2006. - Construction Cost Estimate: \$519.2 million.
+Design: 60% complete (preliminary design with Plans to ROW completed in 2006); Right-of-Way Preservation Funding Agreements are in place.
+No funding identified or obligated for final design at this time.

+Right of Way: A total of 1,334 Acres of right of way is needed at an estimated cost of \$50 million.
+KDOT has acquired 482.1 acres (36.1%) of right of way needed for project and expended \$14.01M to acquire it.

+Corridor Protection: Sedgwick County and the City of Wichita established a protective overlay in the zoning code in 2007 that protects ROW in the proposed route by providing notice when development is about to occur.
+The notice triggers an analysis by KDOT to determine if immediate steps should be taken to acquire the ROW.

+Funding Sources: KDOT, Sedgwick County, Goddard and Maize are in their fourth 5-year partnership agreement (spanning 2006 to 2025) to provide funding to purchase right of way for the project.
+Wichita also participated in the initial 5-year agreement.

+Environmental Clearance: Received in 2006.

+Construction Cost Estimate: \$519.2 million.
 No funds identified or obligated for final design or construction at this time.
 We are considering phased construction and tolling options.

+2. Reconstruction of 151st Street West between 53rd Street North and Highway K-96 (District 3)

+o Cost

+The total cost of the project is \$4.3 million, of which the County is requesting the maximum 80% federal share.

+o Purpose

+This project will replace an existing cold mix asphalt road (151st St W) with a two-lane industrial standard paved roadway with appropriate shoulders and improved roadside drainage ditches.
+The road will be designed for the additional truck traffic that is anticipated with the expansion of the ICM ethanol plant in Colwich, KS.
+The right-of-way will be widened to accommodate the proposed improvements and allow sufficient access for public utilities.

+The project is scheduled to let for construction in late 2024.
+It is not in the STIP or TIP at this time.

+o Other Actions

+Project is under design.
+There are no current grant applications pending.

+3. Reconstruction of the south Half-Mile of 135th Street West between 53rd and 61st Streets North (District 3)

+Cost

+The total cost of the project is \$1.2 million.

+o Purpose

+This project will replace an existing rural gravel road (135th St W) with a two-lane industrial standard paved roadway with appropriate shoulders and improved roadside drainage ditches.
+Additionally, turn lanes will be constructed along 53rd St N. The road will be designed for the additional truck traffic that is anticipated with the expansion of the adjacent Maize Industrial Park.
+The right-of-way will be widened to accommodate the proposed improvements and allow sufficient access for public utilities.

+The project design is almost complete, and all public right-of-way is acquired.
+It is scheduled to let for construction in 2025, and is currently included in the STIP and WAMPO's TIP.

+Other Actions

+County is submitting a KDOT Cost Share grant application this spring.
+Past attempts have been unsuccessful, therefore the new application will likely increase the local match to 40-50% in order to increase the chance of award.
+Letters of support will be obtained from the City of Maize, Hutton Construction (developing the industrial park expansion), and other local entities.